ZeroWu1412/manoa-flea-market.github.io/index.md

 ![](images/Landing.png)

 In order to use the system, you must be logged in.
-Once you click to log in, you will be redirected to a login page where you must login  with your UH username and password:
+Once you click to log in, you will be redirected to a login page where you must use your UH username and password:

 ![](images/Login.png)

-Once logged in, users will be directed to the User Home Page where they can navigate to different pages:
+Once logged in, users will be directed to the Home Page where they can navigate to different pages:

 ![](images/Homepage.png)